ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 So far, much like C.

-Now I said that OCaml provides a way to work around the constraint that `Open` can only have one type.
-In other words, suppose I want to use `Open` to mean either "the `Open` of type `lock`" or "the `Open` of type `door`," and I want OCaml to work out which one I mean.
+OCaml provides a way to work
+around the constraint that `Open` can only have one type.
+In other words, suppose you want to use `Open` to mean either "the `Open` of type `lock`" or "the `Open` of type `door`," and you want OCaml to work out which one you mean.

 The syntax is slightly different, but here is how we do it: